 Since heart is a volumetric organ whose natural movement occurs in a 3D space, the logical task should be performing 3D evaluations using both segmentation and motion analysis.
 In the case of the segmentation, volumetric analysis can be provided by running the proposed algorithm slice by slice on each cardiac volume and then building the 3D model from the segmented slices.
-For the motion estimation, the task is a little more complex and implies to analyze more variables in order to achieve good 3D optical flow estimations.
-On the other hand, even though the heart is a structure that moves in a tridimensional space, most physicians are still evaluating the heart mechanical function using image sequences.
-Nevertheless, the future trend aim at providing 3D cardiac motion analysis [3] which also implies training physicians to diagnose based on moving volume and surface models.
-As future work, we will present an extension of the proposed framework to provide 3D evaluations.
+In the case of motion estimation, the task is more complex since it implies to analyze more variables in order to achieve accurate 3D vector field estimations.
+On the other hand, even though the heart is a structure that moves in a 3D space, most physicians are still evaluating the heart mechanical function using image sequences.
+Nevertheless, the future trend aims at providing 3D cardiac motion analysis [3] which also implies training physicians to diagnose based on moving volume and surface models.
+As future work, we propose to extend this framework to provide 3D evaluations.